 Born in Savannah Georgia on September 25, 1940 to a sharecropping family, Hezekiah understood hard work.
 His father was a minister and, like other members of his family, they were continuously inventing new ways to earn a little money.
-His devotion to his family was evident early on, and his mother said he never gave her a day of trouble.
+His devotion to his family was evident early on.
+His mother said he never gave her a day of trouble.

-In order to improve his painting abilities, he studied books, especially the way various artists used color.
+In order to improve his painting abilities, Hezekiah studied books, especially the way various artists used color.
 He told his wife Ivory that he taught himself to paint, because he didn’t learn in art school.
 He painted with great focus, often electing to finish a painting instead of breaking for a meal.
-Throughout the years, he maintained a close relationship with Johnny Daniels, Mary Ann Carroll, James Gibson, and Robert Butler.
+Throughout the years, he maintained a close relationship with Johnny Daniels, Mary Ann Carroll, James Gibson and Robert Butler.
 His association with his painting friends gave him a lot of satisfaction as they shared ideas and stories about selling on the road.

 After Hair died in 1970, the demand for landscape paintings began to wane.
 Counties across Florida began to require occupational licenses and enforced no soliciting rules.
 Hezekiah was continually called on to bail art salesmen out of jail.
 Consequently, he decided to concentrate his work efforts into other ventures.